Spribille-lab/2024-Microbial-occurrence-in-lichen-metagenomes/README.md

 ### 7.4.
 In-depth functional annotations
 Analyzed the 63 selected MAGs

+* Created a KEGG table for the selected MAGs
+	* Used `code/combine_kegg.R`
+	* Saved KEGG annotations for all selected MAGs as `analysis/07_annotate_MAGs/summarized_outputs/selected_mags_kegg_combined.txt`
+	* Saved combined KEGG annotations for each genus as `analysis/07_annotate_MAGs/summarized_outputs/{genus}.kegg.combined.txt`.
+Those were used for exploratory analysis only
 * Visualized key metabolic traits
 	* Screened KEGG annotations for the annotation related to the key metabolic traits
 		* Anoxygenic Photosystem II (K08928, K08929, K13991, K13992, K08926, K08927)